amkram/shusher/README.md

 ## Usage
 > :warning:	This tool is intended to be used <strong>only for sequences that cannot be shared publicly</strong>.
 If you do not have this requirement, please use the [UShER web tool](https://genome.ucsc.edu/cgi-bin/hgPhyloPlace) and submit your sequences to an INSDC member institution (NCBI, EMBL-EBI, or DDBJ) and GISAID

+ShUShER is currently designed for use with SARS-CoV-2 genomes.
+The user supplies a set of samples in FASTA or VCF format, and the provided samples are placed on a continuously growing global tree ([read more](https://www.biorxiv.org/content/10.1101/2021.04.03.438321v1) about the global tree).
+After placement, subtrees containing user samples can be visualized (using [Auspice](https://docs.nextstrain.org/projects/auspice/en/stable/)).

 ## How it works

 The ShUShER web app uses a ported version of UShER that can be run client-side in a web browser.
 The original C++ [code base]() is compiled to WebAssembly with [Emscripten]() and wrapped in a React frontend (read more about the port [here]()).
 User-provided samples are not transmitted across the Internet, and computation is performed locally in the browser.
 We use a modified version of [Auspice]() to display the subtrees computed by UShER.
 The visualization opens in a new browser tab, using [localStorage]() to share data between tabs without transmitting any user data over the web.